publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch69/m__us_usc_t15_s4305.md

     (e) __Withdrawal of notification__

-        Any person or standards development organization that files a notification pursuant to this section may withdraw such notification before notice of the joint venture involved is published under subsection (b) of this section.
-Any notification so withdrawn shall not be subject to subsection (b) of this section and shall not confer the protections of [section 4303 of this title][/us/usc/t15/s4303] on any person or any standards development organization with respect to whom such notification was filed.
+        Any person or standards development organization that files a notification pursuant to this section may withdraw such notification before notice of the joint venture involved is published under subsection (b).
+Any notification so withdrawn shall not be subject to subsection (b) and shall not confer the protections of [section 4303 of this title][/us/usc/t15/s4303] on any person or any standards development organization with respect to whom such notification was filed.

     (f) __Judicial review; inapplicable with respect to notifications__